EthanIrby8/Final-Project-CPE646/README.md

 <img width="185" alt="Screen Shot 2020-12-09 at 12 39 22 PM" src="https://user-images.githubusercontent.com/63656931/101665978-7f003e00-3a02-11eb-957b-0ab0716422ee.png">

-The confusion matrix above connects the model performance to it's real-life implications.
-The bottom right box in the matrix represents the number of correct 'true negative' classifications.
-Meaning, a given image was classified as not belonging to the other class.
-A 'NORMAL' x-ray is not a 'PNEUMONIA' x-ray.
+Running a confusion matrix provided the necessary metrics needed to assess how the model learned our data.
+Almost all test images were being classified as belonging to a single class which is clearly a problem.
+Nearly 2,500 more images belonged to class 'PNEUMONIA' compared to its counterpart.
+Thus, we performed under-sampling to achieve an even distribution of data across both classes.

-In order to achieve a robust model with less layers and susceptibility to overfitting, a dense neural network is constructed.
-A few changes to note first.
-To improve model performance with some hyper-parameter tuning, l2 regularization is added to two dense layers.
-This should help with penalizing the large number of weights being passed through the network, subsequently taming the amount of computational power.
-Additionally, dropout layers are placed in between dense layers to shutdown randomly picked nodes within the hidden layers of the network.
-This technique helps in reducing the risk of the model overfitting the training data.
-The dense neural network is referred to as "Model 2".
+In order to improve model robustness, l1 regularization was added to two convolutional layers.
+This will penalize large weights propagating through the network.
+Maintaining low computational power needed for this particular image classification is of up-most importance.

 "Model 2" (DNN)
 insert image of model summary